 - A. All operations shall be fully described by the operating physician or oral surgeon and operative reports shall be dictated, electronically entered into the electronic health record or written on a standardized, approved form immediately, before the patient is transferred to the next level of care, following completion of surgery.
 The reports shall contain a description of the findings, operative procedures performed, specimen(s) removed, if any, any complications/adverse events, the preoperative and postoperative diagnosis, and the name of the primary surgereon and assistant(s).
-All reports shall be signed by the responsible licensed physician within five (5) calendar days.
-If entry of the operative report into to the medical record is delayed, is dictated, a brief operative summary note must be written in the patient's chart immediately after surgery.
-When standard forms that have been approved by the Medical Records Committee exist, his/her-completion of those forms can be substituted for a dictation of the operative procedure.
-All reports shall be signed by the responsible licensed physician within five (5) calendar days. - B. When an inpatient undergoes surgery, cancellation of all standing orders, is automatic and new orders shall be written after surgery is completed.
-A DNR order may be held in abeyance during and immediately following an invasive procedure (generally, those requiring informed consent) at the discretion of the physician performing the procedure and/or the anesthesiologist.
-The possibility of resuscitating a patient under these circumstances shall be discussed with the patient or his/her surrogate discussion-maker as part of the informed consent process. - C. Tissues removed at operation shall be sent to the Hospital pathologist, who shall make such examination as he/she may consider necessary to arrive at a pathological diagnosis and he/she shall sign the report for inclusion in the patient's chart.
+If entry of the operative report into to the medical record is delayed, a brief operative note must be written in the patient's chart immediately after surgery.
+When standard forms that have been approved by the Medical Records Committee exist, completion of those forms can be substituted for a dictation of the operative procedure.
+All reports shall be signed by the responsible licensed physician within five (5) calendar days. in a timely manner consistent with current policy. - B. When an inpatient undergoes surgery, cancellation of all standing orders, is automatic are automatically cancelled and new orders shall be written after surgery is completed.
+A DNR order may be held in abeyance during and immediately following an invasive procedure (generally, those requiring)

+defined as procedures which require informed consent), at the discretion of the physician performing who performs the procedure and/or the anesthesiologist.
+The possibility of resuscitating a patient under these circumstances shall be discussed with the patient or his/her surrogate discussion-maker as part of the pre-operative informed consent process.

+C. Tissues removed at operation shall be sent to the Hospital pathologist, who shall make such examination as he/she may consider necessary to arrive at a pathological diagnosis and he/she shall sign the report for inclusion in the patient's chart.medical record.